 planning should be the instrument through which full social, economic, political, and relational change, a change to how we live, and a change to how we view our relationship to land, property, and one another are realized to address our climate, democracy, wealth, resource, race, class, and gender inequities, and political-economic existential crises.

-plan for liberation is a resource guide, digital library, and framework for planners who are thinking beyond mainstream, state-based, capitalist, liberal, and settler colonial planning, and about revolutionary and communist planning as the way forward toward racial, environmental, social, and economic justice, and democracy.
+plan for liberation is a living digital library and framework for planners who are thinking beyond mainstream, state-based, capitalist, liberal, and settler colonial planning, and about revolutionary and communist planning as the way forward toward racial, environmental, social, and economic justice, and democracy.